Köln Messe/Deutz station

 Is photography allowed?

-Yes, photography is generally permitted in the station.
-However, be mindful of other travelers and avoid obstructing pathways.
+Yes, photography is generally permitted in the station, but it is advisable to be respectful of other travelers and avoid using flash in busy areas.

 Are there guided tours?